 I also try and find out the first name of any new followers.
 I think it’s a far more friendly approach when somebody addresses me by my first name when responding to a comment I have left on their ‘about me’ page.
 Of course, it’s not always possible to find out a blogger’s first name and some don’t make it easy in trying to find that information out.
 My advice is at least to mention your first name on your ‘about me’ page and to try and mention the first name of the blogger when responding to a comment they have left.

-Even if you have nothing to add to a comment that has been left on one of your posts, always thank the person who has left the comment or ‘like’ their comment by pressing the ‘thumbs up’ icon.
+Even if you have nothing to add to a comment that has been left on one of your posts, always thank the person who has left the comment or ‘like’ their comment by pressing the ‘like’ button.
 Pressing the ‘like’ button for a comment takes less than a few seconds and the reader who left the comment will get a notification that you have liked their comment.
 For me that is far better than believing my comments have been ignored.

 Don’t be afraid to inform a blogger about links on their blog that do not work.
 It’s happened to me several times and I’ve been very grateful to the blogger who has highlighted the fault to me.